 The Valley Early Childhood School is committed to a strong foundation for our youngest Knights.
 District three- and four-year-old children have the opportunity to attend a full-day program in a socially and developmentally-appropriate educational setting.
-In collaboration with ProAction HeadStart, we operate a strong academically-based program that prepares every child to meet the needs of being school ready.
+We operate a strong academically-based program that prepares every child to become Kindergarten-ready.

 This program is free of charge to residents of our district, has transportation shuttles from various locations and has certified teachers in every classroom.
-The Jennie Mose Family Resource Center, Headstart, Early Headstart and Early Intervention, as well as the Addison Central School District administration and staff strongly support programming and events for our preschoolers.
-For more information call Tanya Loomis at 695-2636.
+The Addison Central School District administration and staff, in collaboration with the Jennie Mose Family Resource Center, strongly support programming and events for our preschoolers.
+For more information call Emily Wright at 607-695-2636.